My Little Pony: 2021–2024

 The film was succeeded by a special and streaming television series titled My Little Pony: Make Your Mark in May and September 2022 respectively, and a Christmas-themed special, titled My Little Pony: Winter Wishday in November, on Netflix.
-A YouTube exclusive series titled, My Little Pony: Tell Your Tale premiered in April 2022.
-The second season of Make Your Mark, alongside its 44-minute special Bridlewoodstock, was released in June 2023.
-The final episodes of the Make Your Mark were released on November 23, 2023, alongside the special Secrets of Starlight.
+A YouTube exclusive series of five-minute shorts titled, My Little Pony: Tell Your Tale, premiered in April 2022.
+The fourth chapter of Make Your Mark, including a 44-minute special Bridlewoodstock, was released in June 2023.
+The fifth chapter was released in September 2023 and the final episodes of the show were released on November 23, 2023, alongside the special Secrets of Starlight.
 A Tell Your Tale special, The Blockywockys was released on April 4, 2024.
 The show ended its run with the final episode, "The Water Park", on October 17, 2024.
 According to studies of the brony fandom, G5 has failed to capture the "lightning in a bottle" that G4 did, and modern brony discussions still revolve around G4 rather than G5.
-G5 of My Little Pony was cancelled in 2024.
+G5 of My Little Pony was cancelled in 2024, however, according to Hasbro, Tell Your Tale was successful at driving toy sales and fan engagement.

-In September 11th, 2024, a series of promotional material was leaked on Equestria Daily, featuring a brand new animation style and a pitch video for a "Ponyverse" concept, featuring characters such as Twilight Sparkle, Pinkie Pie, and Rainbow Dash from Friendship is Magic, and Misty Brightdawn from Tell Your Tale for a planned reboot called "Camp Cutie Mark."
-Shortly after the leaks were discovered, Hasbro allegedly found out about the leaks and cancelled the reboot.
+On September 11, 2024, a series of promotional material was leaked on Equestria Daily, featuring a brand new animation style and a pitch video for a "Ponyverse" concept, featuring characters such as Twilight Sparkle, Pinkie Pie, and Rainbow Dash from Friendship is Magic, and Misty Brightdawn from Tell Your Tale for a planned reboot called "Camp Cutie Mark", which was later cancelled.

+In November 2024, My Little Pony was inducted into the National Toy Hall of Fame at The Strong National Museum of Play.

 2025–present

-In May 28th, 2025, Hasbro announced a "Total Brand Reinvention" for My Little Pony, celebrating the "Year of the Pony" in 2026 with "retro-vibes" style, and in 2027 with a "new look, tons of new content, and innovative products in the works."
+On May 28, 2025, Hasbro announced a "Total Brand Reinvention" for My Little Pony, celebrating the "Year of the Pony" in 2026, and in 2027 with a "new look, tons of new content, and innovative products in the works".

 On July 15, 2025, a live-action film based on the franchise was announced to be in development.
 The film will be produced by Amazon MGM Studios and Hasbro Entertainment.

+On July 24, 2026, at San Diego Comic-Con, Hasbro officially announced a new web series, My Little Pony: Forever Friendship, set to premiere in 2027.
+The series will follow Twilight Sparkle, Pinkie Pie, Rainbow Dash, and Fluttershy on a brand new journey of "friendship, magic, and self-discovery," which will be released on YouTube biweekly with a runtime of nine minutes.
+Digital artist Nicholas Kole and Lil Critter Workshop are in charge of the art style.
+The cast announced was Jenna Weir as Twilight Sparkle, Kaya Kanashiro as Pinkie Pie, Ava Preston as Rainbow Dash, and Kayla Samson as Fluttershy.
+The official theme song was released on Spotify.